-The incremental contribution of the WPA proposed action to the cumulative impact is expected to be negligible.
+The incremental contribution of a WPA proposed action to the cumulative impact is expected to be negligible.
 There are existing leases in the WPA with either ongoing or the potential for exploration, drilling, and production activities.
-In addition, non-OCS oil- and gas-related activities discussed herein will continue to occur in the WPA irrespective of the WPA proposed action.
-The potential for effects from changes to the affected environment (post-Deepwater Horizon), routine activities, accidental events, low-probability catastrophic spills (refer to Appendix A), which are not part of the WPA proposed action and not reasonably expected to occur, and cumulative impacts remains whether or not the No Action or an Action alternative is chosen under this Supplemental EIS.
+In addition, non-OCS oil- and gas-related activities discussed herein will continue to occur in the WPA irrespective of a WPA proposed action.
+The potential for effects from changes to the affected environment (post-Deepwater Horizon), routine activities, accidental spills, low-probability catastrophic spills (refer to Appendix B), which are not reasonably expected and not part of a WPA proposed action, and cumulative effects remains whether or not the No Action or Action alternative is chosen under this Supplemental EIS.
 Impacts on marine mammals from either smaller accidental events or low-probability catastrophic events would remain the same.

 Within the WPA, there is a long-standing and well-developed OCS Program (more than 50 years); existing available data do not suggest that activities from the preexisting OCS Program are significantly impacting marine mammal populations.
-Therefore, in light of the WPA proposed action and its impacts, the incremental effect of the WPA proposed action on marine mammal populations is not expected to be significant when compared with non-OCS oil- and gas-related activities.
+Therefore, in light of a WPA proposed action and its impacts, the incremental effect of a WPA proposed action on marine mammal populations is not expected to be significant when compared with non-OCS oil- and gas-related activities.

-New Information Available Since Publication of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, WPA 238/246/248 Supplemental EIS, and WPA 246/248 Supplemental EIS
+New Information Available Since Publication of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS